lightpack/docs/authentication.md

 ### API Based Login

-When trying to authenticate a user via API requests, use `attempt()` method.
+To authenticate a user without maintaining **session-cookie**, use `attempt()` method.

 ```php
 auth()->attempt();
 ```

+This is useful when authenticating user via API requests.
 Behind the scenes, this method performs following actions:

 * Check if `email/password` credentials match in **users** table.
 * On **success**, returns an API **token** in JSON response.